New Jersey governor race tests Murphy's progressive politics

 “It’s one of the big, animating reasons why we’re running like we’re 10 points behind,” Murphy said in an interview.
 “We’re taking nothing for granted.
 I mean, history has proven that this can be a very fickle year in terms of politics.”

 But Murphy does have some sizable advantages.
 He is leading in public polls and has raised more money than Ciattarelli, and New Jersey has 1 million more registered Democratic voters than Republicans.
-He’s also welcoming some Democratic heavy-hitters to the state: Former President Barack Obama is due on Saturday, and President Joe Biden is visiting on Monday to promote his spending plan.
+He’s also welcoming some Democratic heavy-hitters to the state: Former President Barack Obama appeared on Saturday, and President Joe Biden was set to visit on Monday to promote his spending plan.

 New Jersey’s left turn has been years in the making: The state has voted Democratic in every presidential contest since 1992.
 It hasn’t elected a Republican to the U.S. Senate since Clifford Case in 1972.
 But governor’s races have been continually in play for the GOP.
 The last three Republicans elected governor have won two consecutive terms.